jpfulton/blog/content/blog/2023-07-01-build-gatsby-blog/index.md

 ## Appendix: Plugins in Use

-I selected a variety of key plugins that worked with the current verion of Gatsby.
+I selected a variety of key plugins that worked with the current version of Gatsby.

 | Plugin                          | GitHub Repository                                                                                                                                                                                |